isomerpages/moe-sembawangsec/_announcement/Secondary One Registration/Subject Based Banding.md

 Beyond the start of Secondary 1, other N(A) and N(T) students who do well in school-based examinations may be considered to take more demanding level subjects if found suitable to do so by the school.

-**If your child is eligible to take subjects at a more demanding level, you will receive the offer letter via your child’s SMBSS email.
-Please indicate whether your child wishes to ACCEPT or REJECT the offer by 28 December 2021.**
+**If your child is eligible to take subjects at a more demanding level, you will receive the offer letter via your child’s Student ICON email.
+Please indicate whether your child wishes to ACCEPT or REJECT the offer by 28 December 2022.**

 **Please purchase the correct books required for the higher level subjects if your child decides to take up the SBB offer.**